KatrinaHuberJuma/q-cards/learnings.md

     - component handles look and feel
     - fetching data, business logic, etc, handled in helper functions
     - this also helps when files get all big and gory
+  - don't be too cowardly to commit
+    - messy code review comments

 ### Keeping user in session
   - use effect hook when `main` loads in order to store the user in local storage